Skip to main content

 Beginning in Fall 2014, if students have .5 credits a semester or term, they are eligible to enroll in the Student Health Plan, if they would like to.
 You will need to contact the Student Health Plan office at 801-422-2661 and ask how to get enrolled.

 • Yes.
-As of Fall Semester 2014, if you are a tuition paying student with at least .5 credits, you are eligible to enroll in the Student Health Plan.
+As of Fall Semester 2014, if you are a tuition-paying student with at least .5 credits, you are eligible to enroll in the Student Health Plan.
 You will not be automatically enrolled if you have under 9 credits.
-To enroll, send a YMessage to the Student Health Plan Office or come to our office and fill out a form.
+To enroll, send an email to the Health Plan Office or come to our office and fill out a form.

 This enrollment will remain in effect throughout the academic year.
 Even if you drop to zero credits for Winter, Spring or Summer, you will remain on the Health Plan.
 The only ways to be removed mid-academic year is to gain private insurance and submit a waiver, graduate, leave for a mission, or discontinue your studies at BYU.